PostHog/posthog.com/contents/handbook/strategy/strategy.md

 ### How should we prioritize between competing directions?

-While there is value in the items on the right, we value the items on the left more
+While there is value in the items on the right, we value the items on the left more.

-**Breadth vs depth of capabilities**
+**Breadth vs. depth of capabilities**

-* **Breadth:** Build basic versions of every feature needed rather than a small set of sophisticated ones, so our customers can consolidate
+* _Breadth_: build basic versions of every feature needed rather than a small set of sophisticated ones, so our customers can consolidate.

-**High Quality Users vs High paying businesses**
+**High quality users vs. high paying businesses**

-* **High Quality Users:** Focus on acquiring more high quality users over big ticket contracts to get better feedback and learn faster
+* _High quality users_: focus on acquiring more high quality users over big ticket contracts, so we can get better feedback and learn faster.

-**Plugin based platform vs one-stop-shop**
+**Plugin-based platform vs one-stop-shop**

-* **Plugin based:** To move faster, look for ways to integrate with the best tools to solve customer problems over building every feature ourselves
+* _Plugin-based platform_: to move faster, look for ways to integrate with the best tools to solve customer problems over building every feature ourselves.

-**Self-hosted vs Cloud**
+**Self-hosted vs. Cloud**

-* **Self-hosted:** Focus on customers who need to self-host, there’s a huge untapped market and we’re uniquely placed to win
+* _Self-hosted_: focus on customers who need to self-host, as there is a huge untapped market and we’re uniquely placed to win.

-**Reject the [“modern data stack”](https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/) vs adapt to it**
+**Reject the [“modern data stack”](https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/) vs. adapt to it**

-* **Reject:** We have a single product for ingesting, storing and analyzing data, we create more value by making this easy to self-host than by being a small part of a cloud stack
+* _Reject_: we have a single product for ingesting, storing and analyzing data, and we will create more value for customers by making this easy to self-host than by being a small part of a cloud stack.

-## Target audience (for 2021)
+## Target audience for 2021

 Our customers are a combination of users, businesses and the products themselves.
 In order to understand where we should focus our efforts, below is a proposed breakdown of our target audience based on attributes of a product.

-* Needs
+* _Needs_
   * Need to control their user data
   * Need to excel at product led
-* Haves
+* _Haves_
   * Have budget and savvy engineers are the decision makers
   * Have achieved product market fit
   * Have a central analytics function